the-crypt-keeper/can-ai-code/GUIDE.md

 ### Evaluate a model with local GPU (CUDA)

 The local CUDA executor will use all available GPUs by default, use `CUDA_VISIBLE_DEVICES` if you have connected accelerators you don't want used.

+Note that you can install all 3 backends into a single venv.

 #### Backend: Transformers